 C. Pacific Islander Scholarship

 - demonstrate financial need.
-Financial need is demonstrated by applying for financial aid, using the FAFSA (Free Application for Federal Student Aid).
-And
+Financial need is demonstrated by applying for financial aid using a FAFSA (Free Application for Federal Student Aid).

 - be a new student entering UH Hilo in Fall 2007 or later, or returning to UH Hilo in Fall 2007 or later after taking a break from enrollment at UH Hilo.

-- enroll as a classified student in either an undergraduate, graduate or post-baccalaureate program.
+- be a classified student enrolled in either an undergraduate, graduate or professional degree program.

 D. Western Undergraduate Exchange Program

-The University of Hawaii at Hilo participates in the Western Undergraduate Exchange (WUE), a program of the Western Inter-state Commission for Higher Education (WICHE) and other western states.
-Through WUE, students in western states may enroll at UH Hilo at a reduced tuition of 150 percent of the institution’s regular resident tuition.
-Log onto the WUE site at http://hilo.hawaii.edu/admissions/forms/documents/wueapp.pdf for more information.
+The University of Hawaiʻi at Hilo participates in the Western Undergraduate Exchange (WUE), a program of the Western Interstate Commission for Higher Education (WICHE).
+Through WUE, students who are residents of one of the western states may enroll at UH Hilo at a reduced tuition of 150% of the institution’s regular resident tuition.
+These western states are Alaska, Arizona, California, Colorado, Idaho, Montana, Nevada, New Mexico, North Dakota, South Dakota, Oregon, Utah, Wyoming or Washington State.
+Visit the WUE site for more information.